 When a class is full, it is listed as "closed."
 Some courses offer a waitlist option.
-Students may add themselves to a waitlist until the semester begins through UAOnline.
+Students may add themselves to a waitlist through the first week of classes in UAOnline.
 Being on the waitlist does not guarantee a seat in the class.
 If a seat becomes available in the class the first student in line will receive an e-mail in their preferred e-mail account and will have a period of time to register for the available space.
 Students may also choose to receive waitlist notifications by text message.
 After 48, 24 or 12 hours (depending how close to semester start date it is) the next student next student will be notified.